aleksifuna/alx-higher_level_programming/0x00-python-hello_world/README.md

 8-concat_edges.py - python script to print object-oriented programming with Python, followed by a new line.
 9-easter_egg.py - Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
 10-check_cycle.c, lists.h - checks for cycle in a singly linked list.
+100-write.py - python script that prints to stderr using sys and exit with status 1